Venezuelan Shredded Beef – This meat is amazing! Every bite is juicy & flavorful!

 When I prepare it I always double the recipe, and if there is left overs, I freeze it, and then we eat it with arepas or I make empanadas.

-- 1 lb flank steak about 2
+- 1-2 lb flank or skirt steak

 - 6-8 cups beef broth